ClaudiuZabava/3DMP-new/README.md

-# IMPORTANT: I RECREATED THE 3D MODELING REPO, HERE IS THE old ONE :
+# IMPORTANT: I RECREATED THE 3D MODELING REPO, HERE IS THE old ( broken)  ONE : https://github.com/ClaudiuZabava/3DMP
 ## !
 ## !
 ## !